 Summer Dog Grooming Guide

-Ears are one of your pets’ most important assets and a troublesome spot come the warmer months.
-As it’s been very humid and wet of late, it’s the perfect environment for ticks.
+Ears are one of your pets’ most important assets but a troublesome one come the warmer months.
+As it’s been very humid and wet of late, the ears are the perfect environment for ticks.

 Ticks should be checked for regularly throughout the summer months and in and behind the ears are one of their favourite hiding places.
-We’ll cover ticks in more detail later.
+Learn more about ticks here.

-If you’re in the habit of taking your pet along for a summer holiday adventure, then the chances are they’ll end up taking a nice refreshing dip sooner or later.
-Ear infections from swimming doesn’t really apply to cats (we don’t see them swimming that often), yet “swimmers’ ear” is very common in dogs during summer, especially breeds that have folding ears.
+If you’re in the habit of taking your dog along for a summer holiday adventure, then the chances are she’ll end up taking a nice refreshing dip sooner or later (your cat, not so much).
+Ear infections from swimming, also known as “swimmers’ ear”, are very common in dogs during summer, especially breeds that have folding ears.

-If you’re taking your dog down the coast for a trip, or out for a country weekend, swims should be followed by gently drying the inside of the ears.
+Swims should be followed by gently drying the inside of the ears.
 Always ask your vet first, but we suggest using cotton balls to soak up any excess damp.
-This will help to prevent the onset of infection.
+This can help to prevent the onset of infection.

 Both cats and dogs can develop allergies, especially during summer.
 Skin problems can occur when your pet’s skin is dry or irritated by the environment.